ModDota/moddota.github.io/_articles/scripting-introduction.md

 ## Lua/TypeScript Scripting

-Going back to the game/scripts folder, there’s the **vscripts** folder.
+Going back to the game/scripts folder, there's the **vscripts** folder.
 Here is the place where all the Lua/TypeScript scripts are placed.

 ### Game Logic

 In every single gamemode, a file named addon_game_mode.lua must be present.
-While it is possible to add the game logic to this file (and in fact, valve did so in their holdout example), it is recommended that you reserve this file only for these 2 functions:
+While it is possible to add the game logic to this file (and in fact, Valve did so in their holdout example), it is recommended that you reserve this file only for these 2 functions:

 - `Precache`, when the game starts and players pick their heroes, the engine will try to load the associated models/particles/sounds to those heroes.
-If we’re dynamically using a resource in Lua before preloading it won’t be displayed properly.
+If we're dynamically using a resource in Lua before preloading it won't be displayed properly.
 - `Activate`, creates the base game mode entity and calls the initialize function.

 ![img](/images/external/g2pUC-ca4413cc48.png) <br /> Precache function was folded in sublime

-Using our barebones, you don’t need to touch this file apart from very specific situations, and all the core game logic will be coded in gamemode.lua (for older versions it's barebones.lua), which has been already required.
-We’ll call this your *main lua file* from now on.
+Using our barebones, you don't need to touch this file apart from very specific situations, and all the core game logic will be coded in gamemode.lua (for older versions it's barebones.lua), which has been already required.
+We'll call this your *main lua file* from now on.

 After addon_game_mode `Precache` & `Activate` are finished, the first function to be executed in the barebones.lua file is `GameMode:InitGameMode()`.